 Students should be available for a departure that could be a couple of days earlier or later, if airline arrangements require.
 A possible stopover in Dubai, United Arab Emirates might be scheduled in order to break up one leg of the trip.

 *Note: Itinerary is subject to change*

-The Office of International Affairs offers two scholarships:
+The Office of International Affairs offers three scholarships:

 - Lancers Abroad Scholarship: up to $500 for short-term programs or $900 for semester programs